Suyash0028/ai-question-generation/readme.md

 * Model performance comparison (T5 vs BART)
 * Visual analysis of scores

-## 📝 License

-This project is intended for academic use under Seneca College’s course AIGC 5504.

 ## 🤝 Acknowledgements

 Thanks to HuggingFace Transformers and Google Colab for their powerful tools and platforms.# question-generation-project